 Update Your Visitor Policies

 What policies do you have in place to distinguish visitors from employees and are they still relevant based on your access control system?
-It’s important that any visitors identify themselves and make the necessary arrangements to be on site.
+Any visitors must identify themselves and make the necessary arrangements to be on site.
 Doing so reduces the risk of theft, vandalism, and other more serious security issues.

 Analyze Your Digital Security Policy

-Along with locking your server rooms, look at how employees are handling sensitive data and who has access to the data.
+Along with locking your server rooms, look at how employees handle sensitive data and who has access to the data.
 Do you have a strong antivirus and firewall in place?
 When last did you change your passwords?

 If you don’t already, now is the time to put a digital security policy in place and ensure all employees adhere to it.